General Electric GE9X: Design

 The high pressure (HP) compressor is up to 2% more efficient.
 As the 129.5 in GE90 fan left little room to improve the bypass ratio, GE looked for additional efficiency by upping the overall pressure ratio from 40 to 60, focusing on boosting the high-pressure core's ratio from 19:1 to 27:1 by using 11 compressor stages instead of 9 or 10, and a third-generation, twin-annular pre-swirl (TAPS) combustor instead of the previous dual annular combustor.
 Able to endure hotter temperatures, ceramic matrix composites (CMC) are used in two combustor liners, two nozzles, and the shroud up from the CFM International LEAP stage 2 turbine shroud.
-CMCs are not used for the first-stage turbine blades, which have to endure extreme heat and centrifugal forces.
+CMCs are not used for the first-stage turbine blades, which have to endure high centrifugal forces and extreme heat.
 These are improvements planned for the next iteration of engine technology.

-The first-stage HP turbine shroud, the first- and second-stage HP turbine nozzles and the inner and outer combustor linings are made from CMCs, only static components, operating 500 °F hotter than nickel alloys with some cooling.
-CMCs have twice the strength and one-third the weight of metal.
+The first-stage HP turbine shroud, the first- and second-stage HP turbine nozzles and the inner and outer combustor linings are made from CMC, only static components, operating 500 °F hotter than nickel alloys with some cooling.
+CMCs have twice the strength at one-third the weight of metal and require 59% less cooling.
+In total, the engine has 65 CMC components, the most of any commercial aircraft engine at the time of its introduction.

 The compressor is designed with 3D aerodynamics and its first five stages are blisks, combined bladed-disk.
 The combustor is lean burning for greater efficiency and 30% NOx margin to CAEP/8.
 The compressor and high pressure turbine are made from powdered metal.
 The low-pressure turbine airfoils made of titanium aluminide (TiAl) are stronger, lighter, and more durable than nickel-based parts.
 3D printing is used to manufacture parts that would otherwise be impossible to make using traditional manufacturing processes.

-CMCs need 20% less cooling.
+In August 2024, a first production bound engine will be delivered, with a new combustor liner design.